trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 ==========
 3. Hinting
 ==========
-DFA and NFA matching engines support hinting for partial matching.
+FA matching engine support hinting for partial matching.
 If there is no full match in the response, question chooses the partial match that has less characters to complete matching.
 It could also show a next character (or lexem) that leads to the shortest path to complete matching as a hint (with adding hint penalty) when using adaptive behaviour.
 Only answers with grade greater or equal hint grade border are used in hinting.